davidlacho/German-English-Translator/sentences.md

 - Gehst du gleich in den Supermarkt?: Are you going to the supermarket shortly?
 - Gehst du in den Blumenladen?
 Wie viel kosten die Blumen im Blumenladen?: "Do you go to the flower shop?
 How much do the flowers cost in the flower shop?"
 - Haben wir wirklich hundert Gurken im Garten?: "Do we really have a hundred cucumbers in the garden?"
+- Hast du do you have Blumen für dein Date?
+Oder Schokolade?: Do you have flowers for your date?
+Or chocolate?
 - Heute Nacht ist der Mond so schön.: Tonight, the moon is so beautiful.
+- Ich I kann jetzt nichts kaufen!
+Ich komme zu spät!: I can't buy anything now!
+I am coming late!
 - Ich brauche Tomaten, ich gehe gleich in den Bioladen.: "I need tomatoes, I'm going to the organic store right away."
 - Ich brauche Tomaten, ich gehe gleich in den Bioladen: "I need tomatoes, I'm going to the organic store right away."
 - Ich brauche Tomaten: "I need tomatoes."